viblo/pymunk/docs/src/index.rst

 * **"Pythonic"** - It should not be visible that a c-library (chipmunk) is in the bottom, it should feel like a python library (no strange naming, OO, no memory handling and more)
-* **Simple to build & install** - You shouldnt need to have a zillion of libraries installed to make it install, or do a lot of command line trixs.
+* **Simple to build & install** - You shouldn't need to have a zillion of libraries installed to make it install, or do a lot of command line tricks.
-* **Multiplatform** - Should work on both windows, \*nix and OSX.
+* **Multi-platform** - Should work on both windows, \*nix and OSX.
 * **Non-intrusive** - It should not put restrictions on how you structure your program and not force you to use a special game loop, it should be possible to use with other libraries like pygame and pyglet.